mrdoob/three.js/threejs/lessons/threejs-game.md

 ```

 The code above sets the `AnimationMixer.timeScale` to set the playback
 speed of the animations relative to the move speed.
+This way if we
+adjust the move speed the animation will speed up or slow down as well.

 To start we could setup one of each type of animal